MCP Server — Signet Docs

 NameTypeRequiredDescription

-session_keystringyesSession key to toggle bypass for
+session_keystringyesSession key to toggle bypass for, raw or session:<uuid>

 enabledbooleanyestrue to enable bypass, false to disable